BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 .. image:: images-wtf/niger_gaps.png

 For the years with large gaps, it can be difficult to identify seasonal trends and apply the WTF method.
 One way to resolve this problem is to use a statistical algorithm to detect seasonal patterns in the data and impute synthetic data in the gaps.
 This can be accomplished using a simple seasonal decomposition model (statsmodels.tsa.seasonal.seasonal_decompose) implemented in the statsmodels Python package to impute the missing data.
 This model first removes the trend using a convolution filter (the trend component), then computes the average value for each period (the seasonal component), in our case months, with the residual component being the difference between the monthly average (seasonal component) and the actual monthly measurements.
-With this approach, we decompose the GWSa time series into three components: the trend, the seasonal, and the random components:.
+With this approach, we decompose the GWSa time series into three components: the trend, the seasonal, and the random components:

 .. math::
       Y [t] = T [t] + S [t] + e [t]
-where Y[t] is the GWSa, T[t] is the GWSa trend, S[t] is the seasonal GWSa component, and e[t] is the residual GWSa component.
+Where Y[t] is the GWSa, T[t] is the GWSa trend, S[t] is the seasonal GWSa component, and e[t] is the residual GWSa component.
 The decomposition components for the data shown above are as illustrated here:

 .. image:: images-wtf/decomposed.png